filipelinhares/doki/README.md

 Doki was built on top of [DSS](https://github.com/DSSWG/DSS)

 #### class Doki(sourceFile)
-The constructor accept any patter from [glob](https://www.npmjs.com/package/glob#glob-primer).
+The constructor accept any patter from [glob](https://www.npmjs.com/package/glob#glob-primer) or an array of files.

 ```js
 const Doki = require('doki');